More emergency responders suspected of false disability claims

-- More than 100 cops and firefighters have been indicted in a disability scam
+More than 100 cops and firefighters already have pleaded not guilty

 The alleged scam spanned more than two decades, with law enforcement officers and firefighters coached on how to behave during doctor visits in order to qualify for full disability benefits, officials said.

 The defendants received up to $50,000 a year because, they claimed, they were no longer able to work, officials said.
 Many of the claims allegedly involved work-related trauma caused by the 9/11 terror attacks.
 The 9/11-related claims alone totaled hundreds of thousands of dollars.

 Prosecutors said the men allegedly directed and coached hundreds of Social Security Disability Insurance applicants, including many retirees of the NYPD and FDNY, to lie about psychiatric conditions in order to obtain benefits.

 Prosecutors said the defendants were meticulously instructed on how to fail memory tests with plausibility, how to dress and how to behave.
 Nearly every application included identical descriptions of the activities of daily living: “I nap on and off during the day;” “I have the TV on to keep me company;” “I’m up and down all night long.”

 The leaders of the scheme allegedly collected one-time cash payments based on the monthly disability awards – ranging from approximately $20,000 to $50,000, prosecutors said.
 In addition, Lavallee also received $6,000 directly from the government for attorney’s fees for each applicant.

 Some of those charged went on to hold other jobs, including teaching martial arts, even though the full disability they received involved a diagnosis that they were so traumatized they were incapable of performing any kind of work, officials added.